 Strategically placed, the right keywords elevate your search rankings in LinkedIn’s search engine, increasing your profile’s Search Engine Optimization (SEO) and significantly boosting the likelihood you’ll be found and considered by them.

 The content in certain sections – typically those that sit higher on the web page containing your profile – rank highest with LinkedIn’s search algorithm.

-Make sure these top-of-the-page sections are load with the right keywords – professional headline, your name (where you can add certifications to your last name), job titles, and the Summary section.
-But also strive to saturate the content throughout your profile with your relevant keywords.
+Make sure these top-of-the-page sections are load with the right keywords – profile headline, your name (where you can add certifications to your last name), Featured section, job titles, and the About section.
+But also strive to use plenty of your relevant keywords throughout your profile.